mionova/100DaysOfCode-Challenge/README.md

 ### Day 6 of 100

-**Date**: May 29th, 2021
+**Date**: May 29, 2021

 **Today's JavaScript Progress**: Reviewed JavaScript Objects and completed the following exercises:

 1. Loop through an object.
-2. Convert an array of arrays into an array of objects (so I can use property names to identify the data).
+2. Convert an array of arrays into various objects (so I can use property names to identify the data).
 3. Create a script that builds a pet directory, then displays it on the page using an array of 'pet' objects.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-006)